Skip to content

 About the Study

 The Chelsea Harbor/Downtown Norwich Mobility Study is a key component in the City of Norwich’s efforts to provide streets that are safe and accessible for all users, including pedestrians, bicyclists, motorists, and transit users of all ages and abilities.
 The Study goals include improvements to livability, mobility, access to essential services, safe routes to the waterfront and Howard T. Brown Park, the Intermodal Transportation Center, the Norwich Marina and other downtown destinations.
-This will be accomplished through expanded bicycle facilities, sidewalk network improvements, and the reconfiguration of multi-lane, high-speed through streets that currently exist as a barrier between downtown proper and the City’s waterfront area, East, and West Side neighborhoods.
-The Study will be developed in close coordination with the City of Norwich, SCCOG, and Connecticut Department of Transportation (CTDOT).
-Throughout the course of the study there will also be multiple opportunities for community input into the process and final study report.
-These opportunities include two public information meetings, one public input survey, three pop-up meetings during community events, updates to elected officials in the City, and a tactical engagement event.
+This is accomplished through expanded bicycle facilities, sidewalk network improvements, and the reconfiguration of multi-lane, high-speed through streets that currently exist as a barrier between downtown proper and the City’s waterfront area, East, and West Side neighborhoods.
+The Study was developed in close coordination with the City of Norwich, SCCOG, and Connecticut Department of Transportation (CTDOT).
+Throughout the course of the study there were multiple opportunities for community input into the process and final study report.
+For descriptions of the study events, please visit the Get Involved page.

 Study Schedule

-It is expected that the Chelsea Harbor/Downtown Norwich Mobility Study will be developed over a 12-month time period.
-Below is a general schedule that the project will follow with anticipated milestones and meetings:
+The Chelsea Harbor/Downtown Norwich Mobility Study was developed over approximately a 16-month time period.
+Below is an overview schedule that the project followed:

 • Summer 2023